| THE PAST MONTH IN THEYDON BOIS JANUARY 2004 THE FOLLOWING ARE SOME OF THE EVENTS, NOT NECESSARILY

 of young children in the audience who, enthusiastically, moved into the

-central aisle to sing Wriggly Wriggly Worm, the Pantomime
+central aisle to sing “Wriggly Wriggly Worm,” the Pantomime

-silly song, endorsed the success of the production.
-Next seasons
+“silly song”, endorsed the success of the production.
+Next season’s

+pantomime will be eagerly awaited by the village.
 In its January Newsletter, the Theydon Bois Short Mat Bowls Club reported

 the sad deaths of two founder members, Syd Glozier and Frank Kenna.
 On